Refine your search

 He co-authored an American Heart Association Scientific Statement on Environmental Exposures and Pediatric Cardiology, published in Circulation.
 He had a video discussion of the Scientific Statement.
 He has given invited talks at the largest mother and child center in Canada – CHU Sainte-Justine Mother and Child University Hospital Center, Canada, European Society of Cardiology Congress, European Congress on Obesity, Endocrine Society Congress in the US, Artery Society Congress, etc.

-He is an Honorary Research Fellow at the Children’s Health and Exercise Research Centre (CHERC), Faculty of Health and Life Sciences, University of Exeter, Exeter, UK.
+Honorary Research Fellow at the Children’s Health and Exercise Research Centre (CHERC), Faculty of Health and Life Sciences, University of Exeter, Exeter, UK from 2023 – 2026.

-He is an Associate Editor in the Journal of Cachexia, Sarcopenia, and Muscle (JCSM), serves on the editorial board of Arteriosclerosis, Thrombosis, and Vascular Biology (ATVB), and mentors early career editorial board members.
-He also serves on the editorial board of Pediatric Exercise Science journal.
+He is an Associate Editor in the Journal of Cachexia, Sarcopenia, and Muscle (JCSM), Associate Editor of the European Journal of Preventive Cardiology (EJPC), serves on the editorial board of Arteriosclerosis, Thrombosis, and Vascular Biology (ATVB), and mentors early-career editorial board members.
+He also serves on the editorial board of npj Exercise Medicine and Health and, editorial board of Pediatric Exercise Science journals.

 Primary email is [email protected]